Skip to content

 • Family members of a vulnerable worker who qualifies for the VWOWP exemption

-• a Post-Graduation Work Permit (PGWP) issued to a graduate of Alberta Advanced Education publicly funded post-secondary institution
+• a Post-Graduation Work Permit (PGWP) issued to a graduate of Alberta Advanced Education, a publicly funded post-secondary institution

-• PGWP holders must also fulfill the requirements of the occupation, education, and work experience.
+• PGWP holders must also fulfill the requirements of their occupation, education, and work experience.

 • An open work permit was granted following one of the IRCC’s open work permit public policies: